Cardiac Biomarkers (Blood)

 CK-MB rises 4 to 6 hours after a heart attack.
 But it is generally back to normal

 within a day or two.
-Because of this, it's not helpful when a doctor is trying to
+Because of this, it's not helpful when a healthcare provider

 Myoglobin.
 This is a small protein that stores oxygen.
 It is measured occasionally.
 Myoglobin